Visitor Etiquette

 Tips for Visitors

 Use the tourist entrance on the south side, opposite Hagia Sophia; the west entrance is reserved for worshippers.
 Check the prayer timetable posted at the entrance before planning your visit — closures last 30–90 minutes each time and occur five times daily.
 The blue Iznik tilework is best appreciated from the upper gallery level, which few visitors discover without guidance.
-Combine with Hagia Sophia and the Topkapi Palace in a single morning for an efficient circuit of the Sultanahmet district.
+Getting there: the T1 tram stops at Sultanahmet, a two-minute walk from the mosque, and both the Marmaray and metro connect from the airport lines — there is no visitor car park, so public transport is easiest.
+Best photo angle: the fountain and gardens of Sultanahmet Square between the mosque and Hagia Sophia frame all six minarets at once, and the domes glow at sunset when the exterior floodlights come on.
+Combine with Hagia Sophia and Topkapi Palace in a single morning for an efficient circuit of the Istanbul old city.

 Frequently Asked Questions